A Long Overdue Summer Update

 By contrast, most of the better scenes in Sylvan Dissapearance were very late additions, which came only when I was well into scripting, and could allow myself to be freeer just because it felt right to do so.
 These scenes were also, by far, the ones I most enjoyed writing.

 Screenshot of Sylvan Disappearance featuring Mirabelle, a black woman wearing a red dress, standing and smiling on the right, close to a younger blond boy, with an uneasy face.
 The background is a pond at night.
-In the textbox at the bottom of the screen, Mirabelle says: "You haven't noticed at all have you?
-You really thought that the pond from Célia's dreams had no original model?
-You truly thought we would find it out there, in the middle of the woods?"
-The True Epilogue from Sylvan Disappearance was a very late addition, like many of my favourite scenes in the story.
+In the textbox at the bottom of the screen, Mirabelle says: The True Epilogue from Sylvan Disappearance was a very late addition, like many of my favourite scenes in the story.

 So for Blooming Chasm, I took that lesson to heart (perhaps a bit too much…) and decided that beyond the high-level outline and emotional core of the story, I’d allow myself to define what I want to write next at every step.
 I know all the major sights on the journey, but I allow myself to find out how I’ll go from one to the other.